Mondego/SourcererCC/README.md

 # How to run

-Write urls of repositories you want to analyze in urls.txt.
+Write urls of repositories you want to analyze in **urls.txt**.
 Then execute:

 ```bash